 Upon his return to New York from the military, Ory found himself broke and in desperate need of a breakthrough.
-He spent several years working odd jobs (busboy, waiter, furniture mover) while practicing at nights and completely reinventing himself as a pianist.
-During this humbling experience, the conscious and at times, painful process of looking deep within his own playing led him to become a much better pianist and a stronger person.
+He spent a couple of years working odd jobs (busboy, waiter, furniture mover) while practicing at nights and completely reinventing himself as a pianist.
+During this humbling experience, the conscious and at times painful process of looking deep within his own playing led him to become a much better pianist and a stronger person.

 He also discovered teaching and realized that based on his own ability to create change within himself, he could help students overcome anything.
 His life’s passion has become helping young students reach a breakthrough in their playing, believe in themselves and achieve a winning mindset as they reach for their goals and dreams.
-Since then, he has changed the lives of hundreds of students, helping them get accepted to top US music schools, universities, and conservatories.
+Since then, he has changed the lives of hundreds of students, helping them get accepted to top US music schools, conservatories, and universities.

 Ory lives in Los Angeles, California, where he pursues his passion for cars and coffee.
 He lives with his wife, Maria, and their cat, Fester.

 Ory Shihor is an internationally acclaimed, award-winning pianist and renowned pedagogue.
 He is the co-founder of the Ory Shihor Institute which provides piano performance training and exams for students of all levels, teacher training and certification, and a pre-college program for advanced young pianists with a focus on college audition preparation.